Animal Welfare Act of 1966: Exclusions

 There is much debate as to the actual definition of an animal, but for the purpose of AWA, birds, rats, mice, horses, and other farm animals were excluded from its protection as initially legislated in 1966.
 The most commonly used animals in laboratories are rats and mice, and therefore they were not regulated in the original law.
 Purpose-bred rats of the genus Rattus and mice of the genus Mus are not covered by the Animal Welfare Act, but are regulated under PHS policy which applies only to research receiving federal funding from certain federal agencies, including the NIH.
 These are not federal laws but conditions of funding.

 Certain conditions are also excluded from coverage by AWA.
 Animals that are killed prior to usage, such as frogs used in a biology class, are also not included, so long as they are killed humanely.

-Facilities that do not receive Federal funding, such as bear armories, were also not covered by the Act.
+Facilities that do not receive Federal funding were also not covered by the Act.

 In January 2015 Michael Moss of The New York Times published an exposé on the alleged mistreatment of research animals at the U.S. Meat Animal Research Center.
 Among other things, Moss's article asserted that the center had no veterinarians on its staff, with surgical procedures done by workers without veterinary degrees or licenses; and that the Act contains an exemption for farm animals used in agricultural research, which exemption covers the USMARC's activities.